 In the MacGyver episode "Humanity", MacGyver tangles with the K-Force, a group of Praetorian Guard still loyal to Romania's dead tyrant Ceauşescu.

 Most of the Power Rangers/Super Sentai crossovers involve remnants of the previous villain group teaming up with the current one.

 In Firefly, Malcolm Reynolds, on the losing side of the Independents' revolt against the Alliance, still believes that he was on the right side, and ekes out an existence on the outskirts of civilization with a few like minded comrades.

 Played with throughout the series.
-While everyone thinks that Mal is The Remnant, ready to take the fight to the Alliance again on behalf of the Independants (see "Bushwhacked"), but really he just wants to forget the Alliance exists and live his own gorram life.
+While everyone thinks that Mal is The Remnant - ready to take the fight to the Alliance again on behalf of the Independents - he really just wants to forget the Alliance exists and live his own gorram life.
 The mistaken belief that Mal is still fighting the war is invoked in "Bushwhacked" and several times during the movie.

 The crew of the Battlestar Pegasus in Battlestar Galactica continued their war against the Cylons long after (as far as they knew) the government was completely wiped out and their warship was the only human fighting force left in the galaxy.

 The Galactica herself is also an example, though for the most part, they tended only to fight the Cylons when escaping wasn't immediately possible.
 They do spend most of the Mini Series trying to figure out who is in charge and getting the ship re-armed so they can get back into the fight, it isn't until the end that Roslin convinces Adama that running away is the better option.

 One episode of The Adventures Of Sir Lancelot had a remnant of the Roman colonial government of Britain hiding behind a section of Hadrian's Wall, pretending to be ghosts.